Class-Incremental Motion Forecasting: Related Work

 In contrast, end-to-end forecasting leverages a sequence of camera images to directly estimate the future states of all agents in the scene.
 Traphic~\cite{cit:prediction_e2e-lstm-cnn-traphic} used an LSTM-CNN-based model to predict trajectories of road agents in dense videos, while~\citet{cit:prediction_e2e-attn1} proposed using a recurrent network with transformers for end-to-end forecasting.
 FIERY and Beverse~\cite{cit:prediction_e2e-fiery, cit:prediction_e2e-beverse} lifted multi-camera features to a spatio-temporal BEV representation for 3D perception tasks, including object forecasting.
 While PiP~\cite{cit:prediction_e2e-pip} and ViP3D~\cite{cit:prediction_e2e-vip3d} took additional HD maps as input and coupled them with transformer-based attention for end-to-end motion prediction, UniAD~\cite{hu2023planning} and SparseDrive~\cite{cit:prediction_e2e-sparsedrive} performed online map generation solely based on camera images.
-Similar to the aforementioned approaches, \net~also follows an end-to-end paradigm and couples it with class-incremental learning to perform open-world motion forecasting.}
+Similar to the aforementioned approaches, \net~also follows an end-to-end paradigm and couples it with an evolving taxonomy of agent classes to perform class-incremental motion forecasting.}

 {\parskip=2pt \textbf{Class-Incremental Learning for Robot Perception}: The goal of class-incremental learning is to enable an existing model to progressively learn new classes over time without forgetting previously learned ones.
 Several approaches for image-based perception have been introduced, most of which used knowledge distillation and experience replay to prevent catastrophic forgetting~\cite{cit:ci_detection1, cit:ci_detection-mvcd, cit:ci_detection2, hindel2024taxonomy, vodisch2023covio}.
 While \citet{cit:ci_detection-replay1} and \citet{cit:ci_detection-replay2} proposed the use of a replay buffer to tackle the forgetting problem for conventional detectors, CL-DETR~\cite{cit:ci_detection-cldetr} was the first approach to target incremental learning for DETR-like transformers by employing a calibration strategy to preserve the label distribution in the training set.
 COOLer~\cite{cit:ci_tracking-cooler} addressed class-incremental multi-object tracking by leveraging a contrastive loss formulation to better learn instance features of overlapping classes.